Dongping-Chen/dongping-chen.github.io/_pages/about.md

 Welcome to my personal website!
 I am Dongping Chen (陈东平), a Year 3 undergraduate at [HUST](https://hust.edu.cn).
 =====
 At present, I have the privilege of being a visiting student to LAIR, where I work with Professors [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/) at HUST.
-Prior to this, my academic journey has also been enriched by a collaboration with [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST and a Harvard summer workshop with [Prof. Pavlos Protopapas](https://seas.harvard.edu/person/pavlos-protopapas).
+Prior to this, my academic journey has also been enriched by a collaboration with [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST.

 My academic and research interests are deeply rooted in the latest advancements in Multi-modal perception, Diffusion models, LLM calibration and trustworthy AI.